Benemrxr/toolkits-architectures/milestone_2/Report2.md

 $ docker --version
 Docker version 19.03.13, build 4484c46d9d
 ```
 But right now it doesn't work - the docker daemon is not running.
 I try to change some settings - namely the WSL setting, I deactive it.
 Now, there seems to be a problem with my available memory space.
 I first increase the allowance to 4 GB in Docker Desktop and then decrease to 1 GB, as the first change didn't work either (2 GB was the default).
-Now it runs! :fireworks:
+Now it runs!

 We get a getting-started dockerfile first.